 |Australasian Shares - Multi Manager||Aggressive||Long|

 * The suggested investment timeframe periods are short term - 1 - 3 years, medium term - 4 - 7 years, long term - more than 7 years.

 What type of investor are you?Show more

 Are you the slow but steady type or do you have an appetite for ups and downs?
-Take a look at the descriptions below to see what best fits your profile or use our multiple choice tool to help you get started.
+Take a look at the descriptions below to see what best fits your profile.

 |You’re a conservative investor.
 Risk must be very low and you are prepared to accept lower returns to protect capital.
 The negative effects of inflation will not concern you, provided your initial investment is protected.|

 |You’re a moderate investor seeking better than basic returns, but risk must be low.
 Typically an investor seeking to protect the wealth that you have accumulated, you may be prepared to consider a lower proportion of growth assets.|

 |You’re a balanced investor who wants a diversified portfolio to work towards medium to long-term financial goals.
 You require an investment strategy that will cope with the effects of inflation.
 Calculated risks will be acceptable to you to achieve good returns.|